Rice-Tectonics-Group/PySkew/README.md

 - rdp (can be installed with pip)
 - qt (can be installed with pip, anaconda, or aptitude) (optional: if installed this backend will be used on mac for data visuals)

-It is suggested if you are using a Mac or Windows PC that you install python using the [Anaconda framework](https://www.anaconda.com/download/#linux) if you are using a linux PC you should be able to handle python with your native package manager or whatever other method you usually use.
+If you are new to Python it is suggested that you install python using the [Anaconda framework](https://www.anaconda.com/download)

 ## Magnetic Track Data Source